 In forming her opinion, she did not speak of economics or politics; she did not mention public policy, history, law, epigenetics, or globalization.
 She did not address inequality or injustice.
 To her 16-year-old mind, she had all the evidence she needed.
 There was no need to investigate the root causes of poverty; she could journey through the decades never questioning the memes passed down to her as a child.
 Her socially acceptable biases blinded her to facts that did not conform to the beliefs she was taught and later adopted as her own.
 Poor people were poor because they were lazy, just as she was intellectually lazy- for this was how the beneficiaries of inequality were taught to "think."

 “If you’re poor, it’s your fault.”
 My history teacher told us when I was a freshman at a high school in Watts.
 Our tattered textbooks were decades old.
 Our school was overcrowded and in disrepair.
 We were footnotes in a book that affirmed and celebrated his history, and a whitewashed one at that.
-We used this hard indifference to callous our minds, as David Goggins would often say, and as fuel to build resolve and endurance.

 I took the good with the bad and separated the wheat from the chaff.
 Much of what we learned was beneficial- like the scientific method, logic, mathematics, poetry, chemistry, biology, physics, music, and the ideals: liberty, justice, equality, and freedom.
 That these ideals were championed by slave masters blinded by their own hypocrisy did not invalidate them.
 An overweight, chain-smoking doctor who advised a patient to eat well and exercise was still speaking truth.

 Often excused as "men of their times," apologists ignore the fact that there were many abolitionists and whites who opposed slavery from its inception.
-Benjamin Lay (1682-1759), for example, confronted slave owners at Quaker meetings throughout Philadelphia while the Founding Fathers, some of whom would become slave masters, were still children.
+Benjamin Lay (1682-1759), for example, confronted slave owners at Quaker meetings throughout Philadelphia while the Founding Fathers, many of whom would become slave masters, were still children.

 From the beginning of this new world order, there were men and women of conscience like Lay who objected to the brutalization of their fellow human beings.
 These brave souls, who would've benefitted from silent complicity, fought for the rights of the downtrodden.
 Yet it is telling that most Americans have never heard of Benjamin Lay.

 "Blessed are the peacemakers."
 (Matthew 5:9)